-The choice of whether or not to go to college may be the first major decision of a young adult’s life, as well as an important question for someone older looking to make a life change.
-There are numerous factors that go into the college application and decision-making process, from the cost, to the availability of loans, to the location and on-campus opportunities for students.
+Whether or not to go to college is a major decision.
+There are numerous factors to consider, including the cost of tuition, the time commitment involved, and the availability of financial aid and loans.
 And while the price of a college degree continues to increase, it’s an investment that can have major pay-offs, both financially and otherwise.

 Going to college can open doors to new experiences, both during and after getting a degree.
-While the financial opportunities that college can bring are certainly worth considering, there are so many more benefits to getting an undergraduate degree.
-Here’s a look at the vast benefits to becoming a college grad.
+While the financial opportunities that college can bring are certainly worth considering, there are so many other advantages to getting an undergraduate degree.
+Here’s a look at some of the top benefits to becoming a college grad.

 Explore Areas of Interest